惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Experts explain how sunscreen really works—and why better ones may be coming soon

 Sunscreen can be confounding.
-Some formulations are thick and chalky, others are clear and “lightweight,” some come as a lotion, others as sprays, sticks and gels.
-Some are labeled “broad spectrum” and “water resistant."
-And then there’s the question of SPF—how high is high enough?
+Some formulations are thick and chalky; others are clear and “lightweight.”
+Some come as a lotion; others are a spray, stick or gel.
+Some are labeled “broad spectrum” and “water resistant.”
+And then there’s the question of sun protection factor (SPF): How high is high enough?

 Ahead of Memorial Day, the unofficial start to summer, Scientific American spoke with dermatology and cosmetic chemistry researchers about the science of sunscreen: how it works, how to use it properly, and how formulations in the U.S. could be improved—and sooner than you think.